Wolf3s/xbmc4xbox-python/python/Doc/library/unittest.rst

       to ``True`` allows you to have a custom error message in addition to the normal one.

-      This attribute defaults to ``False``, meaning that a custom message passed to an assert method will silence the normal message.
+      This attribute defaults to ``True``.
+If set to False then a custom message passed to an assert method will silence the normal message.

       The class setting can be overridden in individual tests by assigning an instance attribute to ``True`` or ``False`` before calling the assert methods.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

    .. attribute:: maxDiff